reca/check_mk/cisco_checkconfigsecurity/README.md

 Warn if there are local useraccounts configured (e.g. because it's only permitted to use a central authentication instance)

+#### VLAN 1 usage
+Because of default usage of VLAN 1 on many devices this VLAN must not be used untagged in switchports.

 ### Installation
 Just copy the file to the directory where the check_mk_agent is looking for local plugins (e.g. /usr/lib/check_mk_agent/local)